mmistakes/minimal-mistakes/_posts/2017-06-28-software-by-design-part3.md

 outline some ways of thinking about systems that help me.
 As with all things you read and try, YMMV but I hope these thoughts are at least of interest.

-[^1]: Remember not to conflate 'component' and 'deployment unit'.
-They are not synonymous.

-[^2]: You will also notice I've used a notation that bears a superficial likeness to UML but it's actually no particular
+[^1]: You will also notice I've used a notation that bears a superficial likeness to UML but it's actually no particular
       notation (actually in UML this would be best represented as a communication diagram with different symbols for interfaces, controllers and entities).
-I am agnositic about notation, but I would suggest you establish a notation that works for whatever your trying to convey to your audience.
+I am agnostic about notation, but I would suggest you establish a notation that works for whatever you're trying to convey to your audience.
 Adding a key to your diagrams for anything in your notation that is not obvious or you want to highlight is also useful as it saves your audience having to context switch to a tutorial or similar to understand your meaning.

+[^2]: Remember not to conflate 'component' and 'deployment unit'.
+They are not synonymous.